Transcribe.so vs Tactiq: YouTube Transcript Generator and Meeting Notes Compared

 Is Transcribe.so free?

 Tactiq has free tiers.
-Transcribe.so uses pay-per-minute pricing.
+Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go).

 Stop scrubbing timelines.
 Upload a recording at transcribe.so, ask a question, and jump to the exact answer.